“Hail to the Lion” Artist Tom Mosser

 Unframed images come in a white mat and shrink wrapped for protection.
 Each framed image includes double mats, glass, and your choice of a black, mahogany, cherry, or walnut frame.

-Unframed images come in a white mat and are shrink wrapped for protection.
-The unframed 26×44 comes rolled in a tube.
-Each framed image includes double mats, glass, and your choice of a black, mahogany, cherry, or walnut frame.
+Each framed image includes triple mats, glass, and your choice of a black, mahogany, or walnut frame.

-About the Artist:
+About the print: